1. I saw your Captains Course Advertisement, tell me about the course.

 on full size Mercator charts using quality Navigational Instruments.

-The Deck General Module consists of a multitude of subject areas such
+The Deck General module consists of for subject areas – Seamanship Machinery Operations/Engineering,

 3. How long is the class and what are the class hours?